14 Best Family Vacations on a Budget

 Depending on your family's interests, a family vacation to Myrtle Beach can be as cheap or as expensive as you want.
 For those who simply want to enjoy the sun, sand, and water, it's worth paying just a little more to secure a beachfront hotel where you will have access to everything you need in one spot.

 The southern end of the beach is more popular with families, and although it is a bit removed from the bustle of the Boardwalk, it is a great choice for those who don't want to be tempted by souvenir shops and arcades.

 The Boardwalk can offer quite a bit of free entertainment, however, especially if you are visiting during one of the numerous festivals, and a ride on the Skywheel is a must for any visitor.

 Off-beach family attractions are centered around Broadway at the Beach, an area that includes Ripley's Aquarium and WonderWorks, as well as many restaurants and activities like mini-golf.

-Accommodation: Top-Rated Resorts in Myrtle Beach for Families
+- Read More: Top-Rated Attractions in Myrtle Beach

 Lisbon's good selection of budget family hotels and inexpensive attractions makes it an ideal place to visit for an extra-special family vacation that doesn't break the bank.
 Along with the numerous historic and architectural attractions in Portugal's capital city, there are plenty of attractions that will keep kids interested and excited.